-Revolutionary Red Tape is a four-year research project funded by the British Academy and led by Dr Emma West.
+Revolutionary Red Tape is a five-year research project funded by the British Academy and led by Dr Emma West.
 It explores how pioneering public servants, artists and administrators worked to increase public access to the arts in modern Britain.
 I'll be sharing research, news and updates on this blog as I go along.

 As part of the Lucy Writers series Postcards in Isolation, edited by Rochelle Roberts, I've written about Barbara Hepworth's 1965 sculpture Spring.

 I've been finding traces of the original owner between the pages of these 1920s - 1950s art and design magazines.

 A guest post by Natalie Bradbury exploring the life and work of the artist, educationalist and founder of the Pictures for Schools scheme, Nan Youngman.